 Above: The whisper-quiet Otto Fan from Swizz Style is made of oiled African sapele wood and high-grade steel; $199 at Amazon.
 In the Remodelista book, it's featured in the Remodelista 100, our collection of favorite everyday objects.

-Above: The 10-inch-tall Soleus Air Soft Blade Table Fan has safe-to-touch gray blades and is also notably quiet; $24.99 from Lumens.
+Above: The 10-inch-tall Soleus Air Soft Blade Table Fan has safe-to-touch gray blades and is also notably quiet; $25 from Linens 'n Things.

 N.B.: This post is an update; the original story ran on July 21, 2010.